2018 MERCEDES BENZ C class

 Vehicle Description

-Looking to Purchase or Finance a Mercedes benz C Class or just a Mercedes benz Coupe?
-We carry 100s of handpicked vehicles, with multiple Mercedes Benz Coupes in stock!
-Visit us online at www.EMPIREAUTOGROUP.CA to view our full line-up of Mercedes benz C Classs or similar Coupes.
+Looking to Purchase or Finance a Mercedes benz C Class or just a Mercedes benz Sedan?
+We carry 100s of handpicked vehicles, with multiple Mercedes Benz Sedans in stock!
+Visit us online at www.EMPIREAUTOGROUP.CA to view our full line-up of Mercedes benz C Classs or similar Sedans.
 New Vehicles Arriving Daily!

 FINANCING AVAILABLE FOR THIS LIKE NEW MERCEDES BENZ C CLASS!